Halo Beriti Ethiopia

 Halo Beriti Washing Station, established in 2014, serves approximately 750 smallholder producers who deliver coffee in cherry form.

-This lot underwent repeated hand-sorting, both on entering the wash station and during drying, to ensure only defect-free coffee was selected.
+This lot underwent repeated hand-sorting, both on entering the wash station and during drying, to ensure only the best coffee was selected.

 In Ethiopia, most coffee is grown on very small plots alongside other crops.
 Farmers typically deliver cherry to local washing stations, where coffee is sorted, processed (washed or natural), and dried on raised beds.
-Because cherries from many producers are blended into daily lots, precise traceability to individual farmers is difficult.
-However, consistent sourcing from the same washing stations is maintained through long-term export partnerships.
-Farmers in this region generally do not use fertilizers or pesticides due to limited access.
+The fertile volcanic soil, boosted by the over hanging indigenous trees, supports pesticide-free traditional farming techniques.

 The country